tcsr200722/Actions-OpenWrt-Lede-N1/config/readme.txt

-here is the backup of .config files
+Here is the backup of .config files.